nochadisfaction/pixel/.github/instructions/process-task-list.instructions.md

 ## Ollama Overlord Check-in Protocol

 - After completing each sub-task, the agent MUST:
-  1. Run the ollama check-in script: `./scripts/ollama-checkin.sh "Task completion summary"`
+  1. Run the unified check-in script: `node scripts/ollama-checkin.mjs "Task completion summary"`
   2. Provide a clear, concise summary of what was accomplished in the completed sub-task
   3. The script will automatically:
      - Contact the Ollama API using the granite3.3:2b model